-Type: Integrated Public Artwork Artist: Rick Vermey Design Assist: Intensive Fields Lab (if/LAB) Architect: Woods Bagot Client: Norup + Wilson considered in their strategic planning.
-The clear leader was BIM (79.78%), with parametric design (60%), and virtual reality (55.56%) also ranking highly.
+Type: Integrated Public Artwork Artist: Rick Vermey Design Assist: Intensive Fields Lab (if/LAB) Architect: Woods Bagot Client: Norup + Wilson was BIM (79.78%), with parametric design (60%), and virtual reality (55.56%) also ranking highly.
 CAD (60.67%) continues to be high on the list of technologies used, albeit on a downward decline.

-Certain early adopters noted that they were already considering artificial intelligence (30%) and blockchain (13%), although it is unclear in which capacity.
-28.9% of respondents were considering Design for Manufacturing and Assembly (DfMA), possibly as a result of state government initiatives such as the Schools Infrastructure NSW & VIC Schools, which focus on projects for DfMA construction.
-Robotics and digital fabrication remain the most niche with only 12% of respondents considering it in their strategic planning.
+Certain early adopters noted that they were already considering artificial intelligence (30%) and blockchain (13%), although it is unclear in which capacity 28.9% of considering artificial intelligence (30%) and blockchain (13%), although it is unclear in which capacity.
+28.9% of respondents were considering Design for Manufacturing and Assembly (DfMA), possibly as a result of state government initiatives such as the Schools Infrastructure NSW & VIC Schools, which focus on projects for DfMA construction.6 Robotics and digital fabrication remain the most niche with only 12% of respondents considering it in their strategic planning.